physar/landmark_based_slam_dataset/README.md

 ## Gutmann dataset

+The Gutmann dataset consisted of the following five points on a Soccer field of 3 x 2m: [(0,0), (50,0), (50,-50), (-100,50), (-100,0)] - all cm from the origin at the center of the field.
+The original dataset was not including the images, it consisted of a textfile containing the relative movement of the robot and the bearings to the observed landmarks.

 [1]  J.-S. Gutmann and D. Fox, “An experimental comparison of localization methods continued,” in Proceedings of the IEEE/RSJ International
 Conference on Intelligent Robots and Systems (IROS’02), October 2002